axelarnetwork/axelar-core/docs/cli/axelard_keys_add.md

-      --index uint32             Address index number for HD derivation -i, --interactive              Interactively prompt user for BIP39 passphrase and mnemonic --ledger                   Store a local reference to a private key on a Ledger device --multisig strings         Construct and store a multisig public key (implies --pubkey) --multisig-threshold int   K out of N required signatures.
-For use in conjunction with --multisig (default 1) --no-backup                Don't print out seed phrase (if others are watching the terminal) --nosort                   Keys passed to --multisig are taken in the order they're supplied --pubkey string            Parse a public key in bech32 format and save it to disk --recover                  Provide seed phrase to recover existing key instead of creating
+      --index uint32             Address index number for HD derivation -i, --interactive              Interactively prompt user for BIP39 passphrase and mnemonic --ledger                   Store a local reference to a private key on a Ledger device --multisig strings         List of key names stored in keyring to construct a public legacy multisig key --multisig-threshold int   K out of N required signatures.
+For use in conjunction with --multisig (default 1) --no-backup                Don't print out seed phrase (if others are watching the terminal) --nosort                   Keys passed to --multisig are taken in the order they're supplied --pubkey string            Parse a public key in JSON format and saves key info to <name> file.
+      --recover                  Provide seed phrase to recover existing key instead of creating
 ```